 This recipe should cost you less than $4.00 to make!
 And it makes more than a traditional store-bought jar of marinara sauce.

 Plus, this tomato-based sauce is also quite healthy, and it’s perfect if you’re trying to watch what you eat.
 It’s so rich and flavorful with aromatic garlic and basil, you won’t miss the extra calories that come with a cream sauce — and you definitely won’t feel deprived.

-If you really want to lighten things up, try adding Pomodoro Sauce on top of zucchini noodles, spaghetti squash, or pastas made with vegetables.
+Try adding Pomodoro Sauce on top of zucchini noodles, spaghetti squash, or pastas made with vegetables.
 It’s so good!